accua/hack-team/README.md

 # HackTeam

-_This application was created during week 2 Angular as a hackathon team manager_
+_This application was created during week 2 Angular as tool for hackathon team management_

 _**Andrew Accuardi**_